- Program Overview

 Admission Requirements for the Department of Civil Engineering

-For admission to graduate study in the Department of Civil Engineering, the minimum requirements are:
+For admission to graduate study in the Department of Civil Engineering, requirements are*:

 1. A bachelor’s degree in civil engineering, or a related field such as another engineering discipline, physical science, or mathematics.